exasol/release-droid/doc/design.md

 #### Automatically Modifying Release Date
 `dsn~automatically-modifying-release-date~1`

-RR commits a release date before starting the release process if it's possible to detect a place where release date is written.
+RD commits a release date before starting the release process if it's possible to detect a place where release date is written.
 We assume that the ReleaseLetter contains `, released (xxxx-xx-xx)` entry in the header.

 Covers: